 When I was preparing to launch my own practice, I read pretty much every book on the market that professed to spill the secrets of solo practice success.
 One of the seemingly more hokey ideas was to take a walk daily through the downtown area so that you were constantly in sight, and in mind.

-Sadly, not many people ask passerby on the sidewalk if they are lawyers.
-Instead, as more people turn to the internet to find lawyers, it’s vital that potential clients can easily find you online—and just having a website or social presence isn’t enough.
+Sadly, not many people ask passersby on the sidewalk if they are lawyers.
+Instead, as more people turn to the internet to find lawyers, it’s vital for potential clients to easily find you online—and just having a website or social presence isn’t enough.

-Love ‘em or hate ‘em (and I’ve heard plenty of opinions on both sides at the bar meetings and on listservs), 97 percent of U.S. lawyers are rated on Avvo.
-Think of Avvo like a combination of a Quora of law and a Yelp of lawyers.
+Love ‘em or hate ‘em (and I’ve heard plenty of opinions on both sides at the bar meetings and on listservs), 97% of US lawyers are still rated on Avvo.
+Think of Avvo as a combination of a Quora of law and a Yelp of lawyers.

 If you haven’t already done it, go ahead and claim your Avvo profile.
 Fill it with pictures and endorsements from fellow attorneys, and enjoy the free listing that will almost certainly be one of the top search results when you search for your name.
 For better or worse, Avvo’s search engine optimization (SEO) game is impressive.